 - Design your allowlist request messaging around your audience.

 - Monitor how people respond to your strategy.

-The most important thing to remember is to respect your audience’s time and experience, both with the ads you host and with your requests to whitelist.
+The most important thing to remember is to respect your audience’s time and experience, both with the ads you host and with your requests to allowlist.
 By showing people that visiting your site is part of their routine browsing, it makes a strong argument that your site is worth supporting.